 Optimize your landing page

-If your landing page hasn’t been optimized to be search engine friendly, chances are that you may be losing out on the targeted quality visitors that are unable to find you.
+If your landing page hasn’t been optimised to be search engine friendly, chances are that you may be losing out on the targeted quality visitors that are unable to find you.

 Each of your landing page should consist of a unique focus keyword with added title tags and meta description.
 Including your focus keyword inside the <H1> tag certainly tells the search engine crawlers that these are the most important words on the page and they should be given priority accordingly.